To find out if the phenobarbital level in the blood is at an appropriate level for an individual patient

 What does the test result mean?

 The target range for adults taking phenobarbital is 15-40 mg/L (60-180 micromol/L).
 Within this range, most people will respond to the drug without having symptoms of toxicity.
 However, each patient’s response to the drug and side effects is individual.
 You may experience side effects even with blood levels at the low end of the therapeutic range or continue to have fits at the upper end.
 As with other antiepileptic drugs, your doctor will work with you to find the dosage that works best for you.
-Tolerance to the effects of the drug develops after you have been taking it for some time, which makes monitoring the drug concentration in the blood less useful than with some other drugs, as a given blood concentration may produce effect with time.
+Tolerance to the effects of the drug develops after you have been taking it for some time, which makes monitoring the drug concentration in the blood less useful than with some other drugs, as a given blood concentration may produce less of an effect with time.

 You should take phenobarbital exactly as your doctor has prescribed it.
 Do not decrease the dose, increase it, or discontinue the medication on your own because doing so can increase your risk of having a fit and can affect the levels of your other medications.
 Always consult your doctor if you are having problems taking phenobarbital.